-Every year over 3,500 people around Scotland are treated by the Ambulance Service after having a cardiac arrest.
+Every year, over 3,500 people around Scotland are treated by the Scottish Ambulance Service after suffering a cardiac arrest.

 Unfortunately, only around 1 in 20 people will survive.
 Starting CPR saves lives, so let’s be ready.
 St John Scotland is a proud partner of Save a Life for Scotland, which aims to train 500,000 people in Scotland in CPR.